parklez/Half-Life-scripts/README.md

 Spreadsheet by Jukspa [link](https://docs.google.com/spreadsheets/d/1AREhZEdayLHF6bJpSCtpFVtM-foPVs6e8nHFuvAXsPw/edit?usp=sharing)

 How to use:
-1. Download this repository clicking [here](https://github.com/parklez/Half-Life-Scripts/archive/master.zip) then move the script you want inside the mod dir (gearbox_WON, valve_WON, etc)
+1. Download this repository clicking [here](https://github.com/parklez/Half-Life-Scripts/archive/master.zip) then move the script you want inside the mod dir (valve, valve_WON, gearbox_WON, etc).
 2. Load the script you want: `bind F2 "exec jb_example.cfg"` OR type in console `exec jb_example.cfg`
-3. Make a bind for *+jumpbug*: `bind mouse4 +jumpbug`
+3. Make a bind for "+jumpbug": `bind mouse4 +jumpbug`
-4. Hold *+jumpbug* until it's over, you can move/attack freely.
+4. Hold down "+jumpbug" until it's over, you can move/attack freely.
+The script jumps and jumpbugs automatically.

 **Video showcase for most jumpbugs: [link](https://youtu.be/dxPG7A0w3aU)**